Chapter 4:

 The once springy moss begins to feel spiky, every nerve ending suddenly on high alert.

-A branch somewhere to my left snapped with a crack like a gunshot.
-Birds previously unseen, exploded from the canopy.
-The thumping grew louder, closer, accompanied now by a heavy, rasping breath that sounded like rocks grinding together.
-Raw, primal fear seized me.
-But I made a promise to myself that this time it would be different.
+A branch somewhere to my left snaps with a crack like a gunshot.
+Birds previously unseen, explode from the canopy.
+The thumping is growing louder, and closer, now accompanied now by a heavy, rasping breath that sounded like rocks grinding together.

 I didn’t need to see it to know it was big, and it was fast.